postmanlabs/labs-docs/README.md

 ```

-**NOTE:** this site was built with node v12.11.0.
-We recommend installing and using [nvm](https://github.com/nvm-sh/nvm) and setting your node version to v12.11.0.
+**NOTE:** this site was built with node v12.13.0.
+We recommend installing and using [nvm](https://github.com/nvm-sh/nvm) and setting your node version to v12.13.0.

 ### Build using Docker

-You can build the Learning Center and run it in a Docker container using the following dockerfile.
+You can build the Learning Center and run it in a Docker container by creating a `dockerfile`.

 1. Start by cloning the the repository

    `git clone https://github.com/postmanlabs/postman-docs.git`

-2. Create a file and name it "dockerfile" with the following contents:
+2. Create a file and name it `dockerfile` with the following contents:

     ```shell